joxedanielc/beflightsearch/README.md

 **Update CORS origins in file Program.cs**

-Once you lift `feflightsearch`, you will get the port where is applications is running.
+Once you lift `feflightsearch`, you will get the port where the applications is running at.
 You will need to update the port in `WithOrigins` so the BE allows calls.

 ~~~bash